Mobile Clinic Compliance and Defense

 At Oberheiden P.C., we provide full-service compliance and defense representation to mobile clinics nationwide.
 Many of our lawyers are former federal prosecutors responsible for enforcing the nation’s health care laws, and our compliance consultants are former high-ranking agents with the U.S. Department of Health and Human Services’ Office of Inspector General (HHS-OIG), the U.S. Drug Enforcement Administration (DEA), and other federal agencies.
 We assist our clients with all aspects of federal health care law compliance, and we serve as defense counsel for HHS-OIG, DEA, and other federal agency audits, inspections, and investigations as well.

 Our experience encompasses representing virtually all types of health care providers in all aspects of legal and regulatory compliance.
 We have helped thousands of providers across the country establish compliance, maintain compliance, and avoid unwanted scrutiny.
 We also have an extensive track record of successfully defending health care providers during federal inquiries, and the majority of our clients have been able to avoid charges entirely.
-We offer our federal compliance and defense services to mobile clinics including (but not limited to):

 Federal Health Care Compliance for Mobile Clinics